barbazul/1kfa/mod_guide_player.md

 ### Fictional position *matters*

-Because uncertainty is a key requirement before a flip is called for, the fiction that you and your friends establish in 1kFA *matters*.
+Because uncertainty is a key requirement before a flip is called for, the fiction that you and your friends establish *matters*.

 If a character threatens a towering Mountain Giant with a punch in the shin, the GM will not call for a Parley flip.
 A wound to the arm or hand might be